-All messages in the message queue will eventually be placed on heap.
-They can however temporarily be stored off heap.
-This is how messages always have been stored up until ERTS 8.0.
+All messages in the message queue will eventually be placed on the process heap.
+They can, however, be temporarily stored off the heap.
+This is how messages have always been stored up until ERTS 8.0.

-The default message_queue_data process flag is determined by command-line argument +hmqd in erl(1).
+The default value of the message\queue\data process flag is determined by the command-line argument +hmqd in erl(1).

-If the process potentially can get many messages in its queue, you are advised to set the flag to off_heap.
-This because a garbage collection with many messages placed on the heap can become extremely expensive and the process can consume large amounts of memory.
-Performance of the actual message passing is however generally better when not using flag off_heap.
+If the process may potentially accumulate a large number of messages in its queue it is recommended to set the flag value to off\heap.
+This is due to the fact that the garbage collection of a process that has a large number of messages stored on the heap can become extremely expensive and the process can consume large amounts of memory.
+The performance of the actual message passing is, however, generally better when the flag value is on\heap.